 The Foundation's operating costs have been allocated between direct charitable and program and administrative expenses in the accompanying statement of activities based on management's estimates.
 Direct charitable expenses are charitable costs incurred by the Foundation largely for the benefit of others, where the Foundation initiates and conducts the activity in part or in whole.
 Direct charitable expenses reported in the accompanying statement of activities represent the contribution of services, such as grantmaking and program coordination, to the Skoll Fund.
-The Skoll Fund is a supporting organization affiliated with the Community Foundation Silicon Valley, which appoints the majority of the Skoll Fund's Directors.
+The Skoll Fund is a supporting organization affiliated with the Community Foundation Silicon Valley, and its successor organization the Silicon Valley Community Foundation.
+The Silicon Valley Community Foundation appoints the majority of the Skoll Fund's Directors.
 Together with Skoll Foundation, the Skoll Fund advances systemic change to benefit communities around the world by investing in, connecting and celebrating social entrepreneurs.